esp-rs/book/src/writing-your-own-application/logging.md

 ### Integrating `defmt` with `esp-println`

-`esp-println` can be configured to work seamlessly with defmt, providing a global logger that outputs defmt-encoded messages.
+`esp-println` can be configured to work seamlessly with `defmt`, providing a global logger that outputs defmt-encoded messages.
 To set this up:​

 1. Add dependencies to your `Cargo.toml`:
 ```toml